 Understanding LXI and PXI for SwitchingUnderstanding LXI and PXI for Switching

-The use of switching systems to route instrumentation and stimulus signals to appropriate test points on a unit under test has a crucial role in most electronics test systems.
-The switching system manages the sharing of test resources, connection of calibration references, load management, and many other functions; the switching system acts as the interface between the unit under test (UUT) and the test equipment.
+The use of switching systems to route instrumentation and stimulus signals to appropriate test points on a unit under test has a very crucial role to play in most electronics test systems.
+The sharing of test resources, connection of calibration references, load management, and many other functions are all managed by the switching system, the switching system acts as the interface between the unit under test (UUT) and the test equipment.

 You have a choice in choosing the platform used to control switching.
-For us, the principal platforms are PXI and LXI.
+For us the principle platforms are PXI and LXI.
 This page explains some of the background reasons for these platforms.

 Brief History

-We have been developing complete switching systems since our first products were introduced in 1988.
-Using the knowledge base of reed relays offered by our relay division, Pickering Electronics, we developed a range of switching systems based around a proprietary platform that provided GPIB or RS232 control of the relays.
+We have been involved in the development of complete switching systems since our first products were introduced in 1988.
+Using the knowledge base of reed relays offered by our relay division, Pickering Electronics, we were able to develop a range of switching systems based around a proprietary platform that provided GPIB or RS232 control of the relays.

-Even at that time, there was a demand for switching systems based on open modular standards, so we introduced switching products based on both the VXI and the PXI standards.
-The VXI standard is now not commonly used on new systems (VXI Future), but the PXI standard has proven to be an excellent basis for modular switching products and instrumentation.
+Even at that time it was recognized there was a demand for switching systems that were based on open modular standards so we introduced switching products based on both the VXI and the PXI standards.
+The VXI standard now is not commonly used on new systems (VXI Future) but the PXI standard has proven to be an excellent basis for modular switching products as well as instrumentation.
 The development costs for the PXI form factor are relatively low once the initial PXI entry barriers have been crossed.
 The speed of product development can be high, enabling a large variety of standard and custom switching solutions to be made available in response to user demand.
-More information on PXI can be found in our PXIMate book or on the PXI Systems Alliance website.
+More information on PXI can be found in our PXIMate book or from the PXI Systems Alliance web site.

-Over the years, we have become a market leader in PXI switching, with over 1000 modules available.
-The PXI standard is mature and widely adopted in the test industry.
-While it offers a fast communication interface to support applications requiring the exchange of large data blocks that may be needed for analysis by the system controller, it also imposes mechanical and power restrictions on the modules.
-Not all users want their instrumentation or switching products to be extensions of their PC's PCI bus or for the data analysis to be performed in the PC rather than processing in the instrument.
+Over the years we have become a market leader in PXI switching with over 1000 modules available.
+The PXI standard is mature and has been widely adopted in the test industry.
+While it offers a fast communication interface to support applications requiring the exchange of the large blocks of data that may be needed for analysis by the system controller, it also imposes mechanical and power restrictions on the modules.
+Not all users want their instrumentation or switching products to be extensions of their PC's PCI bus, or for the data analysis to be performed in the PC rather than processing in the instrument.
 Although it has been hugely successful, PXI has not always displaced the majority of rack or bench instruments historically based largely, but not entirely, on GPIB interfaces.

-Standardization of LAN connections for instrumentation was a significant leap forward following the introduction of the LXI standard's first revision in 2005.
-The adoption of LXI has been rapid; the value of LXI-enabled products shipped is, for example, much higher than that of PXI.
-Like PXI, the LXI standard is mature and stable, reaching version 1.5 in 2016, and LXI devices conforming to the first version of the standard still work with the devices conforming to the latest version.
+Standardization of LAN connections for instrumentation was a major leap forward following the introduction of the LXI standard first revision in 2005.
+The adoption of LXI has been rapid, the value of LXI enabled products shipped is for example much higher than the value of PXI product.
+Like PXI the LXI standard is mature and stable having reached version 1.5 in 2016, and LXI devices conforming to the first version of the standard still work with the devices conforming to the latest version.

 General Comparison of PXI and LXI

-PXI and LXI are not competing standards, though they will have similar characteristics in some applications.
-In others, there are apparent differences, which can mean that one platform is more suitable.
+PXI and LXI are not competing standards—though in some applications they will have similar characteristics, in others there are clear differences—and that can mean that one platform is more suitable than another.

-The table below clearly illustrates some of these differences; the relevance of any factor in this table depends on what product the user/vendor wants to create.
+The table below clearly illustrates examples of some of these differences, the relevance of any one factor in this table is rather dependent on what product the user/vendor wants to create.

 PXI LXI